gbouvignies/ChemEx/docs/source/develop.rst

 the contents can be distributed under the
 `New BSD License <https://opensource.org/licenses/BSD-3-Clause>`_.
-The preferred method for contributing is to create a feature branch on a github fork of ChemEx and submit a pull request, although patches are also accepted.
+The preferred method for contributing is to create a feature branch on a GitHub fork of ChemEx and submit a pull request, although patches are also accepted.
 Refer to the
 `NumPy git workflow <https://docs.scipy.org/doc/numpy/dev/gitwash/index.html>`_ for more details on how to submit a pull request or prepare a patch.